A T-Rex guarded the first hole,

 But the twelfth showed the first sign of trouble,

-As a chill draught blew through the swamp
+With a draught through the plastic swamp

 To shake the early magnolias,